danhtrinhdevelopermay/Startlix/replit.md

 # Overview

-Starlix is a video generation application built with React and Express that leverages the VEO3 API for AI-powered video creation.
+Starlix is a video generation application built with React and Express that leverages the STLIX API for AI-powered video creation.
 The app supports both text-to-video and image-to-video generation with a modern, responsive user interface.
 Users can create videos from text prompts or upload images with motion descriptions, track their generation history, and manage their credits.

 # User Preferences